 Men, on the other hand, are on marriage strike.
 The number of men who want to get married dropped from 35 percent to 29 percent.

-Writer and niece of anti-feminist Phylis Schlafly, Suzanne Venker blames women for men not wanting to marry.
+A writer and niece of anti-feminist Phylis Schlafly, Suzanne Venker, blames women for men not wanting to marry.
 She explains that “men have nowhere to go” because women are angry and defensive.
 Women have “been raised to think of men as the enemy,” she writes.
 “Armed with this new attitude, women pushed men off their pedestals and climbed up to take what they were taught to believe was rightfully theirs.”

 Ladies Home Journal also tackled the question.
 A few reasons why young men wait (… and wait) to get married are:

-Cracked.com writer John Cheese blogged his theories on why men are scared of marriage.
+Cracked.com writer John Cheese blogged about his theories on why men are scared of marriage.